yllada/Send-Log-TCP/README.md

 ## Advanced Configuration

 You can also adjust other settings, such as connection timeout, maximum retries (for TCP), and log format by extending the configuration.
 Future versions will include more advanced configuration options, such as batching logs and asynchronous sending.

+## Improvements and Future Features

+1. Input Validation: Add validations to ensure that provided values are valid.
+2. Command Line Help: Implement an option to display help or documentation when running the program with -h or --help.
+3. Support for Multiple Messages: Allow sending multiple messages from the command line instead of just one.

 ## Contributing